exploreazure/deployAzDoAgent/README.md

 # Deploy Azure DevOps Self Hosted Agents

 ## Introduction
-In this repo, I provide scripts to automate the deployment and the configuration of the Azure DevOps agent software.
+In this repo, I have provided scripts to automate the deployment and the configuration of the Azure DevOps agent software.

 **What is a Azure DevOps Agent?**